15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Pico do Arieiro

-As with every sunrise mission I would advice you to arrive at the viewpoint about 20 minutes before sunrise so you can enjoy the beautiful pre sunrise colors.
+As with every sunrise mission, I would advice you to arrive at the viewpoint about 20 minutes before sunrise so you can enjoy the beautiful pre-sunrise colors.
 Sometimes a beautiful nature show will be given before the sun rises above the horizon.
-For more in depth information, read our complete guide for the best sunrise spots at Pico do Arieiro here.
+For more in-depth information, read our complete guide for the best sunrise spots at Pico do Arieiro here

 How to get to Pico do Arieiro

-The best way to get around in Madeira island and go to Pico do Arieiro is with your rental car.
+The best way to get around Madeira Island and go to Pico do Arieiro is with your rental car.
 But if you don’t have a rental car, there are still enough other options to get to the Pico do Arieiro parking lot.
 There is no public transport going to Pico do Arieiro so below the options.

 Getting to Pico do Arieiro with a car

-Getting to Pico do Arieiro with Pico transfers
+Getting to Pico do Arieiro transfers

-If you don’t have a rental car yourself, another option is to go with Pico Transfers.
-But this is actually only valuable if you do the hike from Pico do Arieiro to Pico Ruivo – Achada do Teixeira, because you’ll be picked up at the parking of Achada do Teixeira.
-You can book a transfer online and they will pick you up and drop you off at your accommodation in Funchal or Caniço.
-The price is €29.
+If you don’t have a rental car yourself, another option is to book this transfer.
+This is the best option if you do the hike from Pico do Arieiro to Pico Ruivo – Achada do Teixeira.
+You will be picked up at the parking of Achada do Teixeira and dropped off at your hotel in Funchal or Caniço.

 Getting to Pico do Arieiro by taxi